matrix-org/matrix-spec-proposals/scripts/README.md

  - Jinja2 (for templating)
  - PyYAML (for reading YAML files)

+Nix[2] users can enter an environment with the appropriate tools and dependencies available by invoking `nix-shell contrib/shell.nix` in this directory.

 To generate the complete specification along with supporting documentation, run:
     python gendoc.py